 Responding to the degradation of their coastal environment, less and less productive because of indiscriminate fishing and resource extraction by outsiders, the fishermen of all the eight villages of the rural community decided to create an association.
-Their association began by getting active in mangrove reforestation and others small local initiatives but, after a few years, it was ready to scale up ambitions and set up an ICCA.
-It was at that time that GEF SGP provided a timely support package so that they could inform themselves about options and plan together to create and set up a Community Conserved Area (ICCA, or APAC, following the French abbreviation) covering nearly 10,000 hectares of land and water in their extremely productive riverine mangrove ecosystem.
-The fishermen decided to call Kawawana— a Djola acronym for the phrase: “our ancestral patrimony we all wish to conserve”.
+Their association began by getting active in mangrove reforestation and others small local initiatives but, after a few years, it was ready to scale up ambitions.
+It was at that time that the ICCA Consortium and GEF SGP provided timely support so that they could inform themselves about options and plan together to create and set up a Community Conserved Area (ICCA, or APAC, following the French abbreviation) covering nearly 10,000 hectares of land and water in their extremely productive riverine mangrove ecosystem.
+The fishermen decided to call their conserved area Kawawana— a Djola abbreviation for the phrase: “our ancestral patrimony that we all wish to conserve”.